World of Sport (British TV programme): Features

-The show included popular segments such as On the Ball (a preview of the day's football action), the ITV Seven (horse racing), and wrestling with commentator Kent Walton.
-It also showed sports not seen elsewhere, such as women's hockey, netball, lacrosse, water skiing and stock car racing or sports that were not popular with the British mainstream, such as NASCAR and ice speedway.
-It featured bizarre sports like the World Barrel Jumping Championships, and even death-defying stunts.
+Most of the show was focussed around three popular segments – On the Ball (a preview of the day's football action), the ITV Seven (horse racing), and wrestling with commentator Kent Walton - alongside a results section to close the programme.
+Coverage of other sports was mostly restricted to the part of the first hour of the programme, and the 3pm hour.
+The BBC had purchased the rights to as many established events as it could and a joke of the period was that the BBC were going through the list of sports in alphabetical order and had run out of money before it reached wrestling which is how ITV got it.
+Therefore, output often showcased sports not seen elsewhere, such as women's hockey, netball, lacrosse, water skiing and stock car racing or sports that were not popular with the British mainstream, such as NASCAR and ice speedway.
+It also featured bizarre sports like the World Barrel Jumping Championships, and even death-defying stunts.
+In its early years, show jumping, and other equestrian events, were often aired, and towards the end of its life, snooker was shown extensively.

-It often featured show jumping and other equestrian events, especially in its earlier years, and towards the end of its life it showed snooker extensively.
-"Minority" sports were a feature throughout its run.
-The BBC had purchased the rights to as many established events as it could.
-A joke of the period was that the BBC were going through the list of sports in alphabetical order and had run out of money before it reached wrestling which is how ITV got it.

 Two sports in particular, ten-pin bowling and kart racing, benefited from television exposure to a British public hitherto unaware of them.
-Whilst the majority of ten-pin bowling shown from 1965 onwards focused on regional league competitions in the UK, a surge in popularity in the sport in the UK in the mid-1970s led to footage from the biennial WTBA World Championship, and telecasts from the US Professional Bowlers Tour, being included increasingly in later years (Mark Roth becoming the first bowler to convert a 7 - 10 split on television on 5 January 1980 at the ARC Alameda Open in Alameda, California, was possibly the best-remembered of the US telecasts shown on the programme).
+Whilst the majority of ten-pin bowling shown from 1965 onwards focused on regional league competitions in the UK, a surge in popularity in the sport in the UK in the mid-1970s led to footage from the biennial WTBA World Championship, and telecasts from the US Professional Bowlers Tour, being included increasingly in later years (Mark Roth becoming the first bowler to convert a 7 – 10 split on television on 5 January 1980 at the ARC Alameda Open in Alameda, California, was possibly the best-remembered of the US telecasts shown on the programme).
 British stock car drivers such as Barry Lee also greatly benefited from the show's exposure.